-You must also get prior written permission for the following:
+You may also be required to also get prior written permission for the following:

-- Carrying out work on a fixed or freestanding gas appliance - A loft conversion (as you may not own the loft) - Replacement of bathroom or kitchen
+- Carrying out work on a fixed or freestanding gas appliance - A loft conversion (as you may not own the loft)

-Before you carry out any structural repairs, alterations or adaptations you must contact us.
-We will send you a copy of our guidance and information about our fees and charges.
+Before you carry out any structural repairs, alterations or adaptations please contact us.
+We will send you a copy of our guidance and information about our fees and charges where relevant.